Suvradeep-Dutta/Suvradeep_Portfolio/README.md

 - **bug_report_data** → Clean, structured dataset of 60 QA bugs by platform, severity, and module.
 Used for Power BI automation and dashboarding.
 - **Wi-Fi Bug Dashboard** → Visual analysis of QA issues across modules, severity, and platforms using PivotTables and Excel filters.
 - **employee_median_salary.xlsx** → One-sheet Excel report of median salaries by department, generated via Python.
+- **employee_kpi_data** → Visual KPIs for project load, satisfaction, deadlines, and training by department using PivotTables and charts.

 ## 🔹 Power BI Visualizations
 - **Revenue by Item Dashboard** → Bar chart visualizing final price with GST for each item, built from Excel data.